 - Greater Mark of Hybrid Penetration is your best offensive bet in marks.
 You combine both physical and magic damage at great effect.
 These are better than Greater Mark of Magic Penetration, but they're also not a bad choice if you wish to invest into offense.

 - Greater Quintessence of Movement Speed They're not bad for roaming, lining up skill shots and making plays.
 Not bad support quints.
-Ask yourself whether you can just wait until you get Boots of Speed however.
+Ask yourself whether you can just wait until you get Boots however.